When in France, it seems like there’s beauty everywhere you look.

 From old buildings to streets filled with food stalls, bookstores, and cafes, gardens, and parks – even the cemetery.

-This capital city is situated on the banks of La Seine, an elegant and romantic place that most tourists can’t get enough of.
+This City of Love is situated on the banks of La Seine, an elegant and romantic place that most tourists can’t get enough of.

 The sights are pretty diverse too, from the stunning art in Louvre to Bohemian neighborhoods to the catacombs.